-Sterling Ranch Colorado Metropolitan District No. 3 (the District), a quasi-municipal corporation and a political subdivision of the state of Colorado, was organized by order and decree of the Douglas County (County) District Court issued on November 25, 2013 and recorded in the County records on December 10, 2013, and is governed pursuant to provisions of the Colorado Special District Act (Title 32, Article 1, Colorado Revised Statutes).
+Sterling Ranch Colorado Metropolitan District No. 3 (the District), a quasi-municipal corporation and a political subdivision of the State of Colorado, was organized by order and decree of the Douglas County (County) District Court issued on November 25, 2013 and recorded in the County records on December 10, 2013, and is governed pursuant to provisions of the Colorado Special District Act (Title 32, Article 1, Colorado Revised Statutes).
 The District's service area is located entirely within Douglas County, Colorado.

 The District was established to provide for the design, planning, acquisition, construction, financing, relocation, installation, completion, operation, maintenance, and repair or replacement of public improvements and services, including streets, park and recreation, water, sanitary and storm sewer, public transportation, mosquito control, traffic and safety controls, fire protection, and television relay and translation.
 Under its Service Plan, the District was organized in conjunction with seven other related metropolitan districts and their associated subdistricts: Sterling Ranch Colorado Metropolitan District Nos.
-1 through 2, 4 through 7, Subdistricts 7A, and 7B.
+1 through 2, 4 through 7, Subdistricts 4A, 4B, 4C, 4D, 7A, and 7B.
 Sterling Ranch Colorado Metropolitan District Nos.
-2 through 7, Subdistricts 7A and 7B serve as Financing Districts (collectively, the Districts).
+1 serves as a Management District and Sterling Ranch Colorado Metropolitan Districts (collectively, the Districts).
 The Districts entered into a Community Authority Board Establishment Agreement (the CABEA), on January 6, 2014 (as amended and restated on June 29, 2015 and March 18, 2020), which establishes the Sterling Ranch Community Authority Board (the CAB).
 The CAB will own, operate, and maintain certain public improvements within the boundaries of the Districts.